PUBLISHED BY Paula

 Nearby hotel you can stay at: Lancaster Gate Hotel

-Pollock’s Toy Museum boasts a collection of Victorian toys that include dolls, teddy bears, tin toys, folk toys, dolls houses, puppets, optical toys, toy soldiers and other toys from around the world.
+The fascinating Pollock’s Toy Museum boasts a collection of Victorian toys that include dolls, teddy bears, tin toys, folk toys, dolls houses, puppets, optical toys, toy soldiers and other toys from around the world.

 The museum is based in two historic buildings in London’s Fitzrovia, which is close to Oxford Street and Covent Garden, and during your visit you’ll be able to learn about the history of this unique museum.